Miiden/EyeSpy/README.md

 - `-Scan <IP/CIDR>`: Scan a single IP or CIDR range for open RTSP ports.

-- `-PathScan <IP/CIDR>`: Scan for open RTSP ports and spray for common paths.
-Returns any camera with no authentication required, and a list of 401 and 403 responses showing possible paths, Drops 404's.
+- `-NoAuth <IP/CIDR>`: Scan for open RTSP ports and spray for common paths.
+Returns any camera with no authentication required, by checking common camera paths with no authentication header.

-- `-FullAuto <IP/CIDR>`: Perform a fully automatic scan within a specified IP range (CIDR notation).
-This scan will find open ports, and bruteforce each 401/403 status code path with around 1000 combinations of common credentials.
+- `-Auto <IP/CIDR>`: Perform a fully automatic scan within a specified IP range (CIDR notation).
+This scan will find open ports, and spray each path with combinations of common/default credentials.

 - `-Help`: Display the help menu, showing usage instructions and examples.